 Police Commission

-The Police Commission meetings are held on the third Wednesday of each month at 6:00 p.m., in the Burbank City Council Chambers, City Hall, 275 East Olive Avenue.
+The recent Covid-19 pandemic has affected the manner in which they are held.
+The Police Commission meetings are normally held monthly, on the third Wednesday of the month at 6:00 p.m., in the Burbank City Council Chambers, City Hall, 275 East Olive Avenue.

 Click here to view recent Police Commission meetings.